Air Force Medical Support Agency

-The Air Force Medical Support Agency was an agency that provided support to the Surgeon General of the United States Air Force in medical force management.
+The Air Force Medical Support Agency was an agency that provided support to the surgeon general of the United States Air Force in medical force management.
 It also provided operational support for medical capabilities used in global, homeland security and force health protection.

+History

 The agency was inactivated on 28 June 2019, and its functions were consolidated into the Air Force Medical Operations Agency, which became the Air Force Medical Readiness Agency.